Sundowners overlooking the largest lake in Southern Africa

 Say cheers to the sun after another perfect day in Africa.
 Lake Sibaya is a perfect spot to watch an iconic sunset over southern Africa’s largest freshwater lake, just 6km and a 25 minute drive away.
 Enjoy your favourite drink and some tasty snacks as dusk welcomes the wild’s nightshift.
-No additional charge.

 The lake’s diverse ﬂora provides a variety of habitats for birds, mammals and aquatic life.
 Research reveals that hundreds of years ago, the lake was connected to the sea.
 When the estuary closed naturally, numerous ﬁsh and aquatic creatures were trapped in a freshwater environment, creating a biological treasure chest.